Fire destroys Banks County chicken house, killing 22,000 birds

 The cause of the fire remains undetermined, though electrical issues have not been ruled out.

-Lula Area Community Improvement (LACI) Fire Department assisted at the scene.
-The incident was cleared at approximately 11:04 p.m.
+The Lee Arrendale State Prison Fire Department assisted at the scene.
+The incident was cleared at approximately 11:04 p.m., said Banks County Fire Chief Steve Nichols

 No injuries were reported.